confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

 ## <a name="step-2"></a>Create an Environment and Cluster

-An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
+An environment contains clusters and its deployed components such as Apache Flink, Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 For example, you can use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add Environment**.
 Specify an **Environment Name** and Click **Create**.